ig33kmor3/aws-eks-workshop/0-setup/README.md

 # Project Setup - Lab 0

 This lab prepares your workspace to interact with AWS EKS by installing the required utilities.
-This configuration assumes you're using AWS Cloud9 and the lab has already been cloned to your Cloud9 Workspace.
+This configuration assumes you're using AWS Cloud9 and the lab has already been cloned to your Cloud9 Workspace per [here](../README.md).

 ## Preparation